mikeobeid/kinneret-app/README.md

 ## 📞 Contact

-For research inquiries or technical support, please contact the Kinneret BioGeo Lab research team.
+For research inquiries or technical support, please contact the Kinneret3D Dynamics research team.

 ---